 In the all out quest to have one of the best Pokémon, many people have turned to breeding.
 There are many advantages to breeding that you can't obtain with the normal catch-in-wild routine.
 Some of them are getting moves that you can't normally obtain on a Pokémon, getting somewhat better Individual Values for your Pokémon (stats), and just a less harder impact on your wallet in the game since you're saving pokeballs.
 If you want to obtain some interesting movesets or would like to have some better stats for your Pokémon, then breeding is for you.

 To start off, let's talk about the basics of breeding.
-When you get to Mauville City in Pokémon Ruby or Sapphire, go west from the city and the first thing you should see is a house with a man in between a fence to the left, in Diamond, Pearl & Platinum in Solaceon Town to the left, in Route 34 in HeartGold/SoulSilver and near the eastern exit of Route 3 in Black & White there is a house.
-This is where you can breed.
+When you get to Mauville City in Pokémon Ruby or Sapphire, go west from the city and the first thing you should see is a house with a man in between a fence to the left, in Diamond, Pearl & Platinum in Solaceon Town to the left, in Route 34 in HeartGold/SoulSilver, near the eastern exit of Route 3 in Black & White there is a house and in the middle of Route 7 in X & Y. This is where you can breed.
 Obviously, you need a male and a female Pokémon to breed.
 They also however, need to be in the same breeding group or “Egg Group”, in which different Pokémon are assigned.
 These are the groups:

 Thirteen in all.
 The No Egg group at the bottom includes all genderless Pokémon, baby forms of certain Pokémon, and Latias and Latios.
 As the name says, you can't breed them unless you have a lovely Pokémon called Ditto, but even then you can only breed some of the non-legendary genderless Pokémon for eggs of that Pokémon.
 Anyway, if you're having trouble finding a Pokémon's egg group, try to compare the physical appearance of that Pokémon to another.
 Absol is a Pokémon that has four legs and paws to go with them, so a Pokémon in its breeding group should have a similar appearance, like Manectric.
 Wobbuffet is a Pokémon that relates to no animal or plant, so Koffing can be a mating partner with it.